If setting the gain correctly is so important, why don't mic preamplifiers have meters?

 Setting the gain correctly optimizes the signal level for further processing in the mixing console.
 EQ, inserts, auxiliary sends, routing, fading, solo and mixing all depend on having the right signal level for optimum performance, and the gain control is precisely where you set that.

 But outboard microphone preamplifiers commonly only have rudimentary metering facilities - perhaps only a single 'clip' LED - or no metering at all!
 So how can you possibly set the gain correctly?

 The answer is that firstly the preamplifier needs to be correctly designed with plenty of output level available.
 For example, the Manley Labs Mono and Dual Mono microphone preamplifiers can supply up to 30 dBV of output before clipping.
-That is one hell of a voltage in audio terms - around 30 volts, compared to a normal operating level of around one volt.
+That is one hell of a voltage in audio terms - almost 32 volts, compared to a normal operating level of around one volt.

 It's probably fair to say that the Manley Labs Mono can drive any line input effortlessly so there is no need for metering in the preamp.

-Where you do need metering is in the equipment you are driving with the preamp, possibly your DAW.
-So a good procedure for setting the gain with the Manley preamp is to choose the lowest setting of gain, and also set the 'input attenuate' control to its lowest setting.
-Then reduce the amount of attenuation while watching the meter on your recorder.
-When you are getting a good, healthy signal level with a reasonable margin before clipping on your recording, you have the right settings.
+Where you do need metering is in the equipment you are driving with the preamp, probably your DAW via your audio interface.
+So a good procedure for setting the gain with the Manley preamp is to choose the lowest setting of gain and set the 'input attenuate' control to its least amount of attentuation, then increase the gain.
+When you are getting a good, healthy signal level with a reasonable margin before clipping on your DAW's channel meter, you have the right settings.

 Setting the attenuator and gain controls in this way will optimize the noise and distortion performance of the preamp.